Using a Trade Show to Boost Your Blog

 Blogs were once cutting edge, but not anymore.
 Owning a business website today without a blog is a little like having a telephone but no email address.
 You can do business that way, but it’s not very efficient.
 Of course, setting up a blog is only half the battle.
 Once it’s running you have to generate traffic and readership.

 There are a lot of ways to do this, but one of the best ways is in person.
 If you’re going to attend a trade show you should be marketing your blog.
-In fact, you should consider marketing your blog at a trade show as your main objective.
+In fact, you should consider marketing your blog at a trade show as your main objective and with awesome trade show materials.
 This approach will do two things:

 - Build a loyal fan base, eventually converting readers into customers